 06 Worship

-When we think of what God did for us (forgiving our sins and giving us eternal life), there is no doubt that He deserves radical praise and worship.
+What should worship look like?
+When we think of what God did for us, there is no doubt that He deserves radical praise and worship.
 What does this look like?
 The Bible is quite clear on what God wants and what He enjoys.
-It is not about what we ourselves find comfortable or enjoyable, but about what pleases Him.
-Likewise, we must learn not to worry about what other people think about how we express ourselves in worship, but what God thinks.
+It is not about what we find comfortable or enjoyable but what pleases Him.
+Likewise, we must learn not to worry about what others think about how we express ourselves in worship but what God thinks.
 Worship is a key part of our relationship with God and an expression of our love for Him.
-As we learn to express our love for Him in a manner that pleases Him, we find that He responds with great affection and rejoicing over us.
+As we learn to express our love for Him in a manner that pleases Him, we find He responds with great affection and rejoicing over us.

 --------